 The kids were on their feet and waving their hands in the air.
-When we stopped, they all grabbed us and we were transported as well.
+When we stop, they all touch us and we’re transported as well.

-The leader thanked us when everyone calmed down, saying there had never been a youth group like this one.
+The leader thanks us when everyone calms down, saying there had never been a youth group like this one.

-We went outside.
-All the visitors surrounded us.
+We go outside.
+All the visitors surround us.

-“That was so much fun and all those lost gay boys,” we joked.
-We invited them to come down to the store.
+“That’s been so much fun and all those lost gay boys,” we joke.
+We invite them to come down to the store.

 “You’ll be back, next week?”